cboettig/nonparametric-bayes/manuscripts/README.md

 --------

 [1]: this link provides $10 credit to Digital Ocean; enough to run a 1GB instance for a month.
-Disclosure: If you subsequently become a Digital Ocean customer the authors recieve a credit for the referral.
+Disclosure: If you subsequently become a Digital Ocean customer the authors receive a credit for the referral.